Neamar/DUCK/rosa_on_himself.md

 finished the art in around the smaller balloons.
 I am very grateful for the trouble they take to make my stories look nice by eliminating the big, bulky balloons.
-<P> Most of the needless and irritating detail is done in the
+Most of the needless and irritating detail is done in the pencil stage.
-pencil stage.
 On the other hand, some of what I feel are my best gags do not appear in my scripts, but leap off my pencil as I draw without my seeming to think about it.
 Actually, my scripts usually contain only plot and dialogue -- it's not until I draw the stuff that the stories become funny simply because I don't take my stories seriously.
 The humor is almost an afterthought.
-<P> I hope to draw a page a day.
-That doesn't mean I pencil
-and then ink one page at a time.
+I hope to draw a page a day.
+That doesn't mean I pencil and then ink one page at a time.
 But while I pencil I try to do 4 half-pages per day, and later INK that same amount -- this then averages one full page per day.
 However, with the type of stuff I do, I NEVER